-Well known for its progressive norms and policies, Scandinavia is a perfect place to study the challenges and opportunities of core topics within gender, equality, and sexuality.
+Find out what it is like to live in a country known for its progressive norms and policies, and study the challenges and ideas within gender, equality, and sexuality in Sweden.

-Visit with families raising their children in a gender-neutral manner and reflect on your own gender norms
+- Visit with Swedish families raising their children in a gender-neutral manner and reflect on your own gendered upbringing

 Special Note for Auggies: